wcm-io-devops/conga-aem-plugin/src/site/markdown/index.md

 This plugin depends on the [CONGA Sling Plugin][conga-sling].

+Additionally the CONGA AEM Maven plugin is provided which allows to deploy a bunch of AEM packages processed by CONGA to an AEM instance.
+See [Usage][usage] for an example.

 [usage]: usage.html
 [extensions]: extensions.html
 [apidocs]: conga-aem-plugin/apidocs/
+[plugindocs]: conga-aem-maven-plugin/plugin-info.html
 [changelog]: changes-report.html
 [aem]: http://www.adobe.com/solutions/web-experience-management.html
 [conga]: http://devops.wcm.io/conga/